And you go to Davidknight.gold if you'd like to start accumulating some gold and silver or gold or silver.

 And you can see that with Russia adding it as a strategic reserve asset.

-I think that is probably one of the most important stories on silver in the last 50 years.
+the most important stories on silver in the last fifty years.

 I think just that, Russia leading the way.

-The entire chessboard economically, if I look at it, it's a race for rare earth minerals.
+And again, Russia's relation to bricks, the entire chessboard economically, if I look at it, it's a race for rare earth minerals, it's a race for commodities.

-It doesn't mean that they won't use fiat necessarily, but it's going to go to a digitized, tokenized system as we're seeing through the Genius Act and stablecoins and the things like that.
+It doesn't mean that they won't use fiat necessarily, but it's going to go to a digitized, tokenized system as we're seeing through the Genius Act and stablecoins and things like that.

-I mean, that's a milestone.
+I mean, that was a, that's a milestone.

-That doesn't even count the unfunded liability.
+That doesn't even count the unfinanced liability.

-So the United States is bankrupt on paper.
+So the United States is bankrupt.

 And we know that.